lsst/LDM-135/index.rst

 - partition granularity varying per table

 - security

-**Switching to a new XRootD client**.
-Based on large-scale tests we run the Qserv (the `XRootD`_ client qserv relies on) uses threads inefficiently.
-The `XRootD`_ team recently implemented a new, thread-efficient client requested by us.

 **Extending metadata to support run-time statistics, implementing query management tools**.
 Qserv currently does not maintain any explicit